nodeshift/nodeshift/README.md

 #### kube
 Flag to deploy an application to a vanilla kubernetes cluster.
 At the moment only Minikube is supported.

+#### rh-metering
+Flag to add some metering labels to a deployment.
+To change the nodeVersion label, use `--rh-metering.nodeVersion` flag.
+Intended for use with Red Hat product images.
+For more information on metering for Red Hat images, see [here](https://access.redhat.com/documentation/en-us/red_hat_build_of_node.js/14/html/release_notes_for_node.js_14/features-nodejs#node_js_metering_labels_for_openshift)

 #### help
 Shows the below help